- 3 egg whites, fresh or frozen, (approx 90 g)

 Set aside to cool in a large mixing bowl in fridge or over a bowl of iced water.

-Add cream to cool (no need to wash) bowl and whip with vanilla exttract until thick and holding shape, however not too firm!
+Add cream to cool (no need to wash) bowl and whip using butterfly with vanilla extract until thick and shaving foam consistency on Speed 3.

-NB: Less cream will give you a lighter/fluffier ice-cream vs a thicker/firmer texture with the full 400g.
+NB: I prefer with 250g cream for a lighter/fluffier ice-cream vs a thicker/firmer texture with the full 400g.

 Accessories you need

 Why it works: Cooked egg whites and sugar are protein stable for good structure, reduction of

 large ice crystal formation and allow for the cream to be folded through without collapsing.
 They are also food safe for those concerned about salmonella.
 Milk gives that fabulous store bought ice cream flavour and cuts through the fat in the cream.

 Pouring Cream gives wonderful mouthfeel, flavour, prevents large ice crystal formation, allows for easy slicing and gives body.

 Coconut oil allows for a thin layer of chocolate to be created on the outside without being too hard to eat through and gives a satisfying crunch.